crywolfe/usus/ssl_rails_documentation.md

   )
 }
 ```
-Lastly, the `certs/server.key` and `certs/server.crt` files need to be created.
+The `certs/server.key` and `certs/server.crt` files need to be created.
 Both files refer to keys and certificates the developer creates on their local environments.

 Create the certs directory inside the root directory of the application using the standard `mkdir certs` command.